Regret Bounds and Reinforcement Learning Exploration of EXP-based Algorithms: Literature Review

-Along the line of work on regret analyses focusing on EXP-type algorithms, \citet{auer2002nonstochastic} first introduce EXP3.P for bounded adversarial MAB and EXP4 for bounded contextual bandits.
+Along the line of work on regret analyses focusing on EXP-type algorithms, \citep{auer2002nonstochastic} first introduce EXP3.P for bounded adversarial MAB and EXP4 for bounded contextual bandits.
 For the EXP3.P algorithm, an upper bound on regret of order $O(\sqrt{T})$ holds with high probability and in expectation, which has no gap with the lower bound and hence it establishes that EXP3.P is optimal.
-EXP4 is optimal for contextual bandits in the sense that its expected regret is $O(\sqrt{T})$ whereas the high probability counterpart has not yet been covered.
-Moreover, these regret bounds are not applicable to bandits with unbounded support.
-Though \citet{srinivas2010gaussian} demonstrate a regret bound of order $O(\sqrt{T \cdot \gamma_T})$ for noisy Gaussian process bandits where a reward observation contains noise, information gain $\gamma_T$ is not well-defined in a noiseless setting.
-For noiseless Gaussian bandits, \citet{grunewalder2010regret} show both the optimal lower and upper bounds on regret, but the regret definition is not consistent with what is used in \citet{auer2002nonstochastic}.
-We tackle these problems by establishing an upper bound of order $O^*(\sqrt{T})$ on regret 1) with high probability for bounded contextual bandit and 2) for sub-Gaussian bandit both in expectation and with high probability.
+EXP4 is optimal for contextual bandits in the sense that its expected regret is $O(\sqrt{T})$.
+Then \citep{neu2015explore} extend it to a high probability counterpart by modifying the reward estimates.
+These regret bounds are invalid for bandits with unbounded support.
+Though \citep{srinivas2010gaussian} demonstrate a regret bound $O(\sqrt{T \cdot \gamma_T})$ for noisy Gaussian process bandits, information gain $\gamma_T$ is not well-defined in a noiseless setting.
+For noiseless Gaussian bandits, \citep{grunewalder2010regret} show both the optimal lower and upper bounds on regret, but the regret definition is not consistent with \citep{auer2002nonstochastic}.
+Considering the more general contextual bandit, numerous analyses have focused on simple regret \citep{beygelzimer2011contextual, chu2011contextual}, which, however, cannot uncover global optimality and thus contributes less to incentivizing global exploration.
+Importantly, \citep{krishnamurthy2024proportional} are the first not only to analyze the relationship between simple and cumulative regret but also to establish the corresponding regret upper bounds.
+Nevertheless, therein the context is assumed to be i.i.d. across time step $t$, specifically in a stochastic contextual bandit setting.
+Analysis on arbitrary contexts remains unexplored.
+We tackle these problems by establishing an upper bound of order $O^*(\sqrt{T})$ on regret 1) with high probability for bounded contextual bandit, 2) for linear and stochastic contextual bandit both in expectation and with high probability, and 3) for cumulative regret.